h8d13/KADEBOOT/README.md

     - /etc/environment variables > network manager > users > final tz, ntp, services, fstab
 - Removed pre-mounted options for true guided approach only

 - The idea was to create a declerative flow that can be easy to reproduce/modify but also to benchmark from scratch each time and having hardware specific bootloader entries (and env vars) without having to think.

-These are widely *debated* and can result in performance enhancements/or correcting non-functional hardware.
+- These are widely *debated/changing*and can result in performance enhancements/or correcting non-functional hardware.

 Here is the exact code block in question: [Here](https://github.com/h8d13/KADEBOOT/blob/master/archinstall/lib/installer.py#L963) This could be expanded upon to build hardware-aware and optimized presets considering hardware detection modules.